balancer/scaffold-balancer-v3/README.md

 yarn start
 ```

-### Deploying Contracts
+## Deploying Contracts

+1. Set a `DEPLOYER_PRIVATE_KEY` in a `.env` at path `packagages/hardhat/.env`.
+Only do this with a develpment specific wallet that has only testnet funds. **NEVER PUT REAL FUNDS AT RISK WITH A PLAIN TEXT PRIVATE KEY**

-Whenever you deploy new contract the frontend will automatically be updated to point at the newly deployed contract
+2. Run the deploy script.
+Note that whenever you deploy new contract the frontend will automatically be updated to point at the newly deployed contract

 ```
 yarn deploy --network sepolia